opencog/atomspace/opencog/query/README-Algorithm.md

 that must evaluate to true for all possible contextualized groundings for that predicate, within the context of the search.

-When a query contains the AlwaysLink, the search results are limited to those for which there are no possible groundings where the predicate in AlwaysLink might be false.

-### Bugs
-This is tested in AlwaysUTest; the test currently passes.
-However, this appears to be accidental, as the algo used depends on the starting conditions for the search, on the order in which the search is done.
-That is, the current code is buggy.
-I think.
-I am not so sure any more, as I don't have a unit test that clearly fails.
-Argh.

-### Algorithm
-The idea, and the appropriate algorithm can be exposed through a series of examples.
-First, consider the pattern where the AlwaysLink is the only clause:
 ```
     (Always (P X))
 ```
-In this case, all possible groundings gX for X are considered; if there exists any gX for which `(P gX)` is false, then this pattern is not satisfiable, and the query returns the empty set.
-If `(P gX)` is true for all `gX`, then the query returns the set of all of these `gX`.

-In practice, the above is not actually satisfiable as written in this naive form: the "universe of discourse" for `gX` will be the entire AtomSpace, and surely there will be some `gX` for which `(P gX)` is false.
-Thus the AlwaysLink is useful only when the domain if discourse is limited in some way.
-This is done with a pattern of the form
+The above can be read as "for all `X`, `(P X)` is true".

+When a pattern contains the AlwaysLink, the variable `X` ranges over the "domain of discourse" for the search: over all `X` that are allowed by the other clauses in the query.
+The interpretation then becomes that the pattern is satisfiable if and only if `(P X)` is true for all groundings of `X` that occur in the query; else the pattern is not satisfiable and returns no results.

+### Algorithms
+The idea, and appropriate algorithms, can be exposed through a series of examples.
+First, consider a pattern where the domain of discourse is determined by the presence of some structure in the AtomSpace:
 ```
     (SomeStructure X)
     (Always (P X))
 ```
-The domain of discourse is then the set of `gX` for which `(SomeStructure gX)` is present in the AtomSpace.
-If `(P gX)` is true for all of these `gX`, then the full set of `gX` can be returned; else the query result is the empty set.
+One may proceed by grounding the structure first, by finding the set `{gX}` of all `gX` for which `(SomeStructure gX)` is present in the AtomSpace.
+More generally, the structure can contain evaluatable terms, and so the set is of those `gX` which satsify the structure.

-There are two algos for the above.
-The naive algo is to obtain the set `{gX}` first, and then, as a post-processing stage, evaluate `P` on each member.
-A more sophisticated algo is to evaluate `P` as each candidate `gX` dribbles in, so that the search can be terminated early if one of them evaluates to false.
+After this is obtained, one can loop over all `gX` in the set, compute `(P gx)` for each, and then accept or reject the entire set `{gX}` depending on whether or not they are all true.
+This has the form of a post-processing step: the entire set `{gX}` is obtained before any of the `(P gX)` are evaluated.

+Clearly it seems that perhaps early termination should be possible: as the `gX` dribble in, each can be tested, and the query can be terminated early when the first false `(P gX)` is observed.
+This sounds like the right thing to do in principle.
+In practice, the pattern `SomeStructure` can be so complicated that there are provisional groundings `gX` that float around early on, and are later discarded.
+The trick is then to sample sufficiently late in the grounding algorithm such that there are no such stray false members of the domain of discourse.
+Finding this sampling point is difficult, given the current rather ad-hoc structure of the grounding algorithm.
+Thus, below, some alternatives are considered.

-A more interesting variant arises when the search pattern has the form
+An interesting variant arises when the search pattern has the form
 ```
     (SomeStructure X Y)
     (Always (P X))